 In my experience, time and energy invested into nurturing your relationship with your child are never wasted.

-If you are wondering how I can help you, I invite you to book an initial consultation.
+If you are wondering how any of this can help you, I invite you to book an initial consultation.
 I listen to what's happening for you and your family right now.
-I'll share what could be helpful going forward.
+I'll share how I understand it from the attachment perspective and what could be helpful going forward.